nccgroup/singularity/Readme.md

 <!-- /TOC -->

-## Introduction
+## Introducing Singularity

 `Singularity of Origin` is a tool to perform [DNS rebinding](https://en.wikipedia.org/wiki/DNS_rebinding) attacks.
 It includes the necessary components to rebind the IP address of the attack server DNS name to the target machine's IP address and to serve attack payloads to exploit vulnerable software on the target machine.

 It also ships with sample payloads to exploit several vulnerable software versions, from the simple capture of a home page to performing remote code execution.
 It aims at providing a framework to facilitate the exploitation of software vulnerable to DNS rebinding attacks and to raise awareness on how they work and how to protect from them.

+### How Do DNS Rebinding Attacks Work?
+DNS rebinding changes the IP address of an attacker controlled machine name to the IP address of a target application, bypassing the [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) and thus allowing the browser to make arbitrary requests to the target application and read their responses.
+The Singularity DNS server is responding with short time to live (TTL) records, minimizing the time the response is cached.
+When the victim browses to the Singularity manager interface, the Singularity's DNS server first responds with the IP address of Singularity itself where the client-side code (payload) is hosted.
+When the DNS record times out, the Singularity DNS server responds with the IP address of the target host (e.g. 127.0.0.1) and the victim's browser can access the target application, circumventing the browser's same-origin policy.

 ## Features